 Social Finance: a movement based on the belief that financial innovation can be used directly to help society’s neediest people.
 (The Economist, Financial Innovation and the Poor, Sept.
 25, 2009.)

 Flexible Purpose Corporations: A bill, S.B.
 1463, is currently being brought before the California legislature that would introduce a new entity: the Flexible Purpose Corporation (FPC).
 Traditional corporations are obligated to put profitability above all else.
 The FPC allows corporations more leeway in pursuing “special purposes” or social and environmental missions.
-To learn more about FPCs, go here.
+To learn more about FPCs, visit Business for Good's FAQ here.